Zijad Delić: Canada

 After arriving in Vancouver, Delić was hired by the British Columbia Muslim Association to serve as the imam of its mosque in Richmond, British Columbia a suburb of Vancouver.
 He would also go on to serve as an Islamic studies teacher and vice-principal of the association's B.C.
 Muslim School, and became a spokesperson for the Muslim community.
 Delić served the BCMA from 1995 to 2006.

 Delić's appeared on radio and television programs across British Columbia.
 He also worked to forge strong relationships with Christian, Jewish, Sikh and Aboriginal leaders.
 As an imam, Delić led congregational prayers, taught religious classes, performed marriages and funerals, gave talks and lead youth camps and seminars.
 He also counseled prison inmates, visited hospital patients, received tour groups from non-Muslim communities, and gave lectures at schools and universities about Islam.

 While working for the BCMA, Delić completed his Master of Science in Education at the University of Oregon in 2001.
-In 2006, he earned his Ph.D from the Faculty of Education at Simon Fraser University.
+In 2006, he earned his PhD from the Faculty of Education at Simon Fraser University.

 In 2008, he was commissioned by the Canadian government's Department of Heritage to conduct a comparative study on Muslim integration in Canada, France and Bosnia.
 In this study, Delić suggests that for Canada's Muslims, Canada's multiculturalism model opens up opportunities to renew and reform their communal outlook within mainstream society while maintaining their religious beliefs.
 He argues that "this approach is unlike the one experienced by Muslims in France who live in a model of systemic assimilation or Muslims of Bosnia who were politically and socially under pressure to abandon their religious beliefs and become 'others (Delić, 2008).
 He argues the major difference is that Canada consciously and officially defines itself as a multicultural state in that it not only tolerates but also welcomes people with a variety of ethnic origins, respects minority religions and cultures, and has made constitutional commitments to this end.

 Delić had been invited to speak on 4 October 2010 to a gathering at National Defence Headquarters celebrating Islamic Heritage Month, but his invitation was revoked by then-Defence Minister Peter MacKay on three days' notice.
 MacKay's spokesperson cited comments made in 2006 by a former president of the Canadian Islamic Congress as the reason.
 The National Post published the text of Delić's undelivered speech the following day, while conservative blogger Arnie Lemaire claimed credit for influencing the minister's decision.